MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 **Cluster 5** aggregates neighborhoods with a huge proportional share of restaurants, followed by bars & clubs, and also serivces, indicating that these regions for some reason are attracting business related to nightlife and food.

-In the map below we can see the geographical visualization of the different types of clusters created using K-Means for Toronto.
-The colors indicate the biggest proportional share of venue category.
+In the map below we can see the geographical visualization of the different types of clusters created using K-Means for Paris.

 This is the clusters neighborhoods color representation in the Map of Paris: